rooneg/5srd.github.io/_classes/rogue.md

 ### Roguish Archetype

-At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities: Thief, Assassin, or Arcane Trickster, all detailed at the end of the class description.
+At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities.
+Rogues have many features in common, including their emphasis on perfecting their skills, their precise and deadly approach to combat, and their increasingly quick reflexes.
+But different rogues steer those talents in varying directions, embodied by the rogue archetypes.
+Your choice of archetype is a reflection of your focus---not necessarily an indication of your chosen profession, but a description of your preferred techniques.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

+{% include subclass_list.html %}

 ### Ability Score Improvement